 How awesome is that?
-It’s time to start your career in the fitness world, to make your mark and more importantly, to help people transform their lives.
+It’s time to start your career in the fitness world, make your mark, and, more importantly, help people transform their lives.

 But wait… you have the head knowledge, right?

-Well, no you don’t because that’s not something that any certification covers.
+No, you don’t because that’s not something any certification covers.

 And while it’s all good and well to say you will learn as you go along, isn’t it better to put some time aside and learn the ropes before looking for your first job?
 I think it is.

-In this section of the guide, I want to take you through a few practical things that you should be considering to help you get up to speed, ready to start looking for your first placement in the world of fitness.
+In this section of the guide, I want to take you through a few practical things you should consider to help you get up to speed and start looking for your first placement in the fitness world.

 This can give a head start over personal trainers just starting their careers.

-Well, many just jump straight in, start looking for a job and often end up taking the first thing that comes their way.
+Well, many jump straight in, start looking for a job and often take the first thing that comes their way.